 This translated quote comes from the first opening paragraph of the book.
 In her book, Ikigai ni Tsuite, Kamiya described ikigai as a type of happiness, but with an essential element of feeling that your life is moving forward.
 She wrote that we feel ikigai the most when the things we most want to do in life are also our obligations or duties.
 And the most honest aspect of our ikigai are our feelings.

 Kamiya was a woman of many roles and talents.
-Not only was she a doctor, author and translator, but also a hardworking housewife and a mother to two children.
+Not only was she a doctor, psychiatrist, author, and translator, but also a hardworking housewife and a mother to two children.
 She spoke and taught several foreign languages including, French and English.
 As a translator, she translated Meditations of Marcus Aurelius into Japanese.
 She taught psychiatry at several Japanese universities and was also a private tutor to Princess Mishiko, who served as the Empress consort of Japan until 2019.

 In Japan, she is recognized as a doctor who treated psychiatric patients, including leprosy sufferers at Nagashima Aiseien Leprosarium.
 Of those who do know her in Japan many believe Kamiya regarded her service to leprosy patients as her life’s most important work.
 However, this is not true.
 She went to Nagashima Aiseien Leprosarium to conduct a survey for a psychiatric research project.